stefanbringuier/graph-pes/docs/source/index.rst

 Quick-start
 ===========

 Open any of these notebooks to get started.
-Install ``graph-pes`` to follow along locally, or run the code in the cloud using Google Colab.
+Install ``graph-pes`` to follow along locally, or run the code in the cloud using `Google Colab <https://colab.research.google.com/github/jla-gardner/graph-pes/blob/main/docs/source/quickstart/quickstart.ipynb>`__.

 .. grid:: 1 2 3 3
     :gutter: 2